egmo-org/matholymp-py/docs/intro.rst

 * A web server such as Apache, and a database server (MySQL or PostgreSQL), are also recommended for use with the online registration system.
-(For testing purposes, you can use Roundup's built-in web server and its support for Python's :py:mod:`dbm`.)
+(For testing purposes, you can use Roundup's built-in web server and its support for Python's :py:mod:`sqlite3`.)

 * To generate the formatted documentation, `Sphinx
   <https://www.sphinx-doc.org/>`_ is needed, version 1.7.0 or later.